ceph/ceph/doc/rados/deployment/ceph-deploy-mds.rst

 .. note:: CephFS is in production using 1 metadata server per cluster.
 You **MUST** deploy at least one metadata server to use CephFS.

-See `MDS Config Reference`_ for details on configuring monitors.
+See `MDS Config Reference`_ for details on configuring metadata servers.

 Add a Metadata Server